 Even if the grass looks healthy and full of vigor outwardly, the following lawn care measures should be implemented in the fall:

-• Sprinkler watering every 5 to 7 days during dry weather.
-Water the grass until October if the amount of natural rainfall is clearly insufficient.
+- Sprinkler watering every 5 to 7 days during dry weather.
+Water the grass until October if the amount of natural rainfall is insufficient.
 If there is a sudden drop in temperature, which is sometimes the case in northern regions, stop watering earlier.

-• Fertilizing will additionally provide plants with nutrients, which will allow them to survive even a snowy and cold winter without losses.
-In autumn, only phosphorus and potassium fertilizers for lawns, which strengthen the root system, and do not use nitrogen fertilizers that stimulate the growth of above-ground parts of plants.
+- Fertilizing will additionally give plants nutrients, allowing them to survive even a snowy and cold winter without losses.
+In autumn, only phosphorus and potassium fertilizers for lawns strengthen the root system, and nitrogen fertilizers are not used to stimulate the growth of above-ground parts of plants.

-• Lawn mulching is done before winter sets in.
-Spreading a mixture of peat and sand over the soil surface will not only improve soil structure, but also provide a natural cover for the grass from the impending frost.
+- Lawn mulching is done before winter sets in.
+Spreading a mixture of peat and sand over the soil surface will improve soil structure and provide a natural cover for the grass from the impending frost.

 Autumn lawn growing problems

-As for the lawn, its condition in the fall is a clear indication of how well or poorly it has cared for all summer.
+As for the lawn, its condition in the fall clearly indicates how well or poorly it has cared for all summer.

 Some external signs that indicate problems with the lawn:

-• After mowing, the grass is shriveled up and won’t grow.
+- After mowing, the grass is shriveled up and won’t grow.
 This may have been caused by mowing the lawn too late and too low.
-Mow the grass for the last time in autumn – 2-3 weeks before frost sets in – so that the plants have time to grow a little.
+Mow the grass for the last time in autumn – 2-3 weeks before frost sets in – so the plants have little time to grow.
 The height of the cut should be 1-2 cm higher than usual.
-If the lawn has not fully recovered by the spring, fresh seeds must be sown.
+Fresh seeds must be sown if the lawn has not fully recovered by the spring.

-• Lawns turn yellow in autumn.
-First of all, the reason for the yellowing of the grass is a violation of the watering regime.
+- Lawns turn yellow in autumn.
+First, the reason for the yellowing of the grass is a violation of the watering regime.
 Lack or excess of moisture is equally detrimental to plants.
-And if in the first case it is enough to organize abundant watering, the prolonged rains cannot be stopped, so for prevention it is necessary to aerate the lawn in advance.
+If it is enough to organize abundant watering in the first case, the prolonged rains cannot be stopped, so for prevention, it is necessary to aerate the lawn in advance.

-• Grass becomes sluggish, loses its luster and richness of color, there are gaps.
+- Grass becomes sluggish and loses its luster and richness of color; there are gaps.
 This can be due to a lack of nutrition and/or to an overgrowth of felt.
-In the first case, the grass is fed with phosphorus-potassium fertilizers, in the second – the mechanical cleaning of the soil surface from moss and plant debris is carried out.
+In the first case, the grass is fed with phosphorus-potassium fertilizers, and in the second – the mechanical cleaning of the soil surface from moss and plant debris.

 Proper and timely care of the lawn in autumn will ensure its successful wintering and active grass growth in spring.